Social contagion and asset prices: Reddit's self-organised bull runs: Extra results for peer effects

-\subsubsection{Evidence of Identification Strategy}
+\subsection{Evidence of identification strategy}

-A potential concern with the approach in Section \ref{subsec:mult_post_2sls} is whether the sentiments expressed by individuals who post multiple times or are part of the commenters network follow the same distribution as all submissions on the forum.
-Figure \ref{fig:density_freq} presents the distribution of sentiments for the second or later post of an author about a ticker, versus that of all submissions across all tickers.
-Figure \ref{fig:density_com} presents the distribution of sentiments for those who comment on other's posts, versus that of all submissions across all tickers.
-Figure \ref{fig:density_multiple_vs_all_posters} provides evidence that the distributions are very similar, which supports the hypothesis that our analysis offers insight into how all individuals on WSB form opinions.
+A potential concern with our approach is whether the sentiments expressed by individuals who post multiple times or are part of the commenters network follow the same distribution as all submissions on the forum.
+Figure \ref{fig:density_freq} presents the distribution of sentiments for the second or later post of an author about a ticker and Figure \ref{fig:density_com} presents the distribution of sentiments for those who comment on other's posts.
+Figure \ref{fig:density_multiple_vs_all_posters} provides evidence that the sentiment distributions are similar to that of other posters on WSB, which supports the hypothesis that our analysis offers insight into how all individuals on WSB form opinions.

 A second concern is whether we effectively control for unobserved ticker characteristics.
-Similarly to \cite{patacchini2016social}, we run `placebo tests', where we replace the composition of an authors peers (who post between an author's posts about a ticker or posts that an author comments on) with a random cohort of people who post on WSB about the same ticker.
+Similarly to \cite{patacchini2016social}, we run `placebo tests', where we replace the composition of an author's peers with a random cohort of people who post on WSB about the same ticker.
 The random cohort is chosen as follows.
-We observe how many peers an individual author has (how many other authors post about the same ticker mentioned in the author's posts between an author's two post or how many posts an author comments on).
-We then select a random sample of the same number of individuals, without replacement, who post \textit{before} the author's original post (if fewer individuals post before, we select all of those individuals), or through a random network rewiring.
-The results are presented in Tables \ref{tab:consensus_full_reg} and \ref{tab:reg_network}, column (3).
+We observe how many peers an individual author has.
+We then select a random sample of the same number of individuals, without replacement, who do not post between an author's two post but post about the ticker at a different time for the \textit{Frequent Posters} approach (if fewer individuals post before, we select all of those individuals), or through a random network rewiring (we select posts randomly about the same ticker before the current post).
+The results are presented in Tables \ref{tab:consensus_full_reg} and \ref{tab:reg_network_full}, column (3).
 We observe that all the coefficients remain close to their original values, except for the peer effect, which becomes insignificant.
 This lends credibility to our peer identification strategy and shows that unobserved factors that influence within ticker variation are not confounding our estimates.

+We cannot directly calculate the J-statistic for our \textit{Commenter Network} approach, since we estimate our IV using observations on several neighbours.
+We, therefore, take an average of the neighbours past sentiments (transforming the categorical variable into a continuous one) and the average across their neighbour's neighbours sentiments.
+We use this to compute a J-Statistic with two degrees of freedom.